birpet4/RaspberryPi_Security/README.md

 # RaspberryPi Security
 This project is about a home-security system that is based on RaspberryPi.
-It aims to provide a configurable and extensible framework that can easily accommodate new features made by developers.
+It aims to provide a configurable and extensible framework that can easily accommodate new features created by developers.

 ## Status
 ![Build Status](https://travis-ci.org/MTTRK/RaspberryPi_Security.svg?branch=master)